Puppy Teething: Managing Chewing And Biting

 Introducing toothbrushing early

-Establishing good dental hygiene habits early is essential in maintaining your puppy's oral health.
+Establishing good dental hygiene habits early is essential in maintaining your puppy's oral .
 Introduce toothbrushing to your puppy from a young age to get them accustomed to the process.
 Use a soft-bristled toothbrush or a finger toothbrush designed for puppies.
 Start by gently brushing their teeth with water or a puppy-specific toothpaste.
 Gradually increase the brushing time and reward them with praise and treats for their cooperation.

 Choosing toothpaste for puppies

-When selecting a toothpaste for your puppy, it's important to choose a product specifically formulated for dogs.
+When selecting a toothpaste for your puppy, it's important to choose a product specifically formulated for .
 Human toothpaste contains ingredients that can be harmful if swallowed by dogs.
 Dog toothpaste comes in appealing flavors like chicken or beef, making it more enjoyable for your puppy.
 The taste will help make toothbrushing a positive experience for them.

 Regular check-ups with a veterinarian